 Snap out of it!
 There is no such thing as a perfect diet.

-As much as I endorse eating a whole foods, there’s nothing wrong with indulging every once in a while.
-Actually, eating supposed bad foods on occasion provides considerable psychological benefits, making your nutrition protocol more sustainable (and your life more enjoyable).
+As much as I endorse eating earth-grown, whole foods, there’s nothing wrong with indulging every once in a while.
+Actually, eating supposed bad foods on occasion may provide considerable psychological benefits, making your nutrition protocol more sustainable (and your life more enjoyable).

 This is not an invitation to crash your local buffet restaurant in hopes of avoiding the aforementioned dieting pitfalls.
 Nevertheless, I want you to loosen up a bit.
 Let go of the “bad food vs. good food” idea.
 Embrace the fact that you can actually eat the foods you like and still be in fantastic shape.